michaeldexter/occambsd/README.md

 * The foundation for purpose-build Jails/containers and virtual machines
 * The foundation for embedded projects and products
 * An academic tour of the essential components of FreeBSD that are used by virtually all users at all times
-* An inventory of the essential components of FreeBSD that must be prioritized for secuirty auditing, quality assurance, and documentation
+* An inventory of the essential components of FreeBSD that must be prioritized for security auditing, quality assurance, and documentation
 * An opportunity to review what's left after a "userland" build for consideration of removal from base
 * Hopefully the foundation for an update mechanism to replace freebsd-update based on lessons from the up.bsd.lv proof of concept
-* To be determined: The relationsiop of this to "packaged base"; the Makefile hygene releated to this should prove useful
+* To be determined: The relationship of this to "packaged base"; the Makefile hygiene related to this should prove useful

 In short, to help deliver on the unwavering FreeBSD promise to provide a flexible, permissively-licensed operating system for use for. nearly any purpose